nozer0/nozer0.github.io/_posts/en/2014-03-04-how-to-use-git.md

 	# C0--C1 <- master
 	#  \
 	#  C2--C3
-	# we can also implement this on interative mode with `-i` option
+	# we can also implement this on interactive mode with `-i` option

 	git cherry-pick C2 C3
 	# C0--C1--C2'--C3' <- master*